VPN protocols explained and compared

 Is it fast?

-IKEv2 throughput is comparable to OpenVPN, but one advantage is that it establishes a connection much quicker.
+IKEv2 throughput is comparable to OpenVPN, but one advantage is that it establishes a VPN connection much quicker.

 Is it secure?